 Sustainable development in the context of the 2030 Agenda is only possible where peace prevails.
 Vice versa, inclusive and sustainable development is an effective means against war and violence.
 People must be able to be free of fear and all forms of violence.
 And they must be protected by a stable legal system.
 Only then can their lives be considered humane and only then can they reach their full potential and drive development forward.

-In many regions, however, the reality is quite different.
-We are currently experiencing an unprecedented increase in the number of conflicts and humanitarian crises.
-In 2018, the number of active, violent conflicts around the world totalled 52 in 36 countries – 20 more than in 2012.
-The number of countries in which statehood failed also increased accordingly: these are classed as fragile.
+The war in Ukraine is showing us in Europe directly what has for years been reality in many other areas of the world.
+The number of violent conflicts has risen dramatically.
+The people in Syria, Afghanistan and Yemen are still not at peace.
+The number of countries whose statehood has broken down has also increased: they are considered fragile.
 According to information from the OECD, there are currently more fragile states than at any other time in the past 30 years.
-If the current trend continues, the OECD forecasts that in 2030, around 80% of the poorest countries in the world will live in fragile circumstances – with grave consequences not only for the countries themselves, but also the international system as a whole.
+Almost a quarter (23%) of the world’s population lives in fragile contexts, and for the most part in extreme poverty too.
+If the current trend continues, the OECD forecasts that by 2030 around 80% of the world’s poorest people will live in fragile circumstances – with grave consequences not only for those people themselves, but also the international system as a whole.

-Precisely because the situation has worsened as a whole globally in recent years, it is now more important than ever to prevent conflicts from escalating to violence, to tackle the structural causes of conflicts and to reduce their effects, and to establish good government structures and legitimate constitutional institutions.
-KfW Development Bank works towards these aims in a variety of different ways.
+Precisely because the situation has worsened globally, it is now more important than ever to prevent conflicts from escalating to violence, to combat the structural causes of conflicts and to reduce their effects, and to promote good government structures and legitimate constitutional institutions.
+KfW Development Bank has been working towards these aims in a variety of different ways for a long time.